 Researchers believe the mother’s immune system interprets the environment and further customizes the milk for the baby’s optimal health.
 “If there is a bug about, the mum makes greater amounts of Immunoglobulin A in her breast milk to protect the baby from getting that bug,” explains Alastair Sutcliffe, professor of general pediatrics at University College London.

 What you eat can also color your breast milk.
-High beta-carotene content from foods like yams, squash, pumpkin, or carrots can give your milk a yellow-orange appearance.
+Eating foods with high beta-carotene content like yams, squash, sweet potatoes, pumpkin, or carrots can give your milk a yellow-orange appearance.

-The consistency of your breast milk can contribute to different color milk as well.
+The consistency of your breast milk can contribute to different color milk.
 This is usually due to fat content, which fluctuates from day to day and even within one nursing or pumping session.
-Blue or yellow milk is usually most visible in frozen or thawed milk.
+Slightly yellow or blue breast milk is usually most visible in frozen or thawed milk.
 Frozen breast milk often separates into a yellowish layer on top and a thinner layer below because of the fat distribution.

 Regardless of the differences in foremilk and hindmilk, rest assured that your body is uniquely suited to make the exact type of milk your baby needs!

 Since the body derives nutrients from the bloodstream to produce milk, you may notice a slight green tinge if you consume food or substances that are green in color.
-Packing your diet full of leafy greens and vegetables is a great way to get nutrients, so don’t worry if these foods turn your milk green.
+Packing your diet full of large amounts of green foods like leafy greens and vegetables is a great way to get nutrients, so don’t worry if these foods or drinks cause your milk to turn green.
 Other common causes of green breast milk include: